fastrgv/Asud/README.md

 Helpful comments to identify removable digits are printed in the terminal window.
 EG [ linked-pairs(3) 1 of 3 ] shows comments like:

-row:3, dig= 3...multiple magenta digits; must be Off, thus removable (1st rule above).

-removable dig= 9 @(3,2) can see 2 colors!
+LinkedPairs removable dig= 9 @(3,2) can see 2 colors!
 (2nd rule above).

+LinkedPairs box#9, dig= 9...multiple same-color-digits => removable (1st rule)

 -----------------------------------------------------------------------------------------------------

-### Bad-xCycle-View
+### xCycle-View
+This view first looks for contradictory xCycles, which are somewhat similar to linked-pairs.
-Similar to linked-pairs, the bad-Xcycle view shows a chain of digits with alternating colors, where Green represents ON and Red is OFF.
-If anything is displayed, then the first Green digit shares a house with another, which is contradictory.
+This inconsistent-xCycle view shows a chain of digits with alternating colors, where Blue represents ON and Red is OFF [in the forward direction].
+If anything is displayed, then the first digit, originally Blue because it was assumed ON, shares a house with another Blue, which is contradictory.
-Thusly, the first digit in the chain should be removed.
+Thusly, the first digit in the chain should be removed, indicated by its [new] color Cyan.
 The on-screen label shows the cell-coordinates of the first & last cells in the chain;
-EG: "Xcycle-19-99" indicates the first cell in the chain is at row=1, col=9.
+EG: "xCycle-19-99" indicates the first cell in the chain is at row=1, col=9.
+The console terminal lists the logical sequences of digit states.

+If that first search fails, it then searches for a consistent x-cycle chain that generates any [Cyan-colored] deletable cells that can see both Blue & Red colors.
+Again, the console terminal lists the logical sequences of digit states.
+Note that a consistent sequence can be read backwards if one reverses the color interpretations, i.e. Red=On, Blue=Off.

 -----------------------------------------------------------------------------------------------------